 Cody Ferrel, Ontraport’s director of Customer Support, offers some tips on finding the best questions to include in your FAQs: “If you can help it, don’t guess.
 Do a little bit of research ahead of time and create FAQs that are actually coming from your customers.
 It can be easy for us in customer service roles to guess what questions someone will have based on your experience, but guess what?
 It is very likely that you interact with your product in a different way, day in and day out.”

 Adding product information that addresses FAQs can have a major impact on conversions.
 When your customers are unsure about your product or your policies and can’t find the answer, they are far more likely to give up and look elsewhere.

 Your customers are worried about having their identity stolen online or being duped into paying for a scam product.
-According to research by GlobalSign, 77% of consumers are worried about having their personal data intercepted or misused, 55% are worried about identity theft, and 84% would abandon a purchase if data was sent over an unsecure connection.
-The bottom line is, security matters to your customers, and you need to show them that it matters to you, too.
+According to research by PWC, 92% of consumers feel that companies must be proactive about data protection and 85% will not do business with a company if they have concerns about its security practices.
+The bottom line is, security matters to your customers, and you need to show them that it matters to you too.

 One way to do this is by placing trust seals on your order pages to reassure customers that their information is safe with you.
 Trust seals matter to buyers more than professional design, personal recommendations or well-known branding, which is surprising.
-An Econsultancy survey asked participants, “If you are shopping from a retailer you don’t know well, how would you decide whether to trust the website?”
-Trust seals were the most popular choice.
-They were selected by 48% of respondents, more than any other indicator of trust.
+In fact, some surveys found that as many as 61% of participants said they had decided not to purchase a product because it was missing a trust seal.

 A/B tests have also revealed that the simple addition of a trust seal can have a large impact on conversions.
 In one test, Blue Fountain Media was able to achieve a 42% increase in conversions just by adding a VeriSign seal to its form.